 “Patients who have had the procedure have matched DABRA’s clinical study results, highlighting the efficacy and safety of this treatment to date, with zero adverse events,” said Dean Irwin, CEO, Ra Medical Systems.
 “We are thrilled to bring the DABRA system to patients and doctors in San Antonio in the treatment of Peripheral Artery Disease.
-With shorter procedure times, better patient outcomes and the procedure being less expensive, it’s a win-win-win for patients and their doctors and the healthcare system.”
+With shorter and less-expensive procedures, it’s a win-win-win for patients and their doctors and the healthcare system.”

 Rhythm Endovascular & Heart Institute of Texas cath lab is working with Ra Medical Systems to be part of the next phase of clinical trials for coronary CTOs.

 DABRA (Destruction of Arteriosclerotic Blockages by laser Radiation Ablation) changes the paradigm of vascular treatments clinically and economically, continuing Ra Medical Systems’ decade-long successful track record of delivering better, safer, faster and less-expensive solutions to treat complex and chronic medical conditions.
-Compared to other treatments for arterial blockages, Ra Medical Systems’ DABRA has shorter procedure times, better patient outcomes and is less expensive.
 Combined with its safety profile and versatility, these DABRA advantages may reduce the costs that are associated with treating Peripheral Artery Disease and ultimately lead to greater patient access to, and success with, interventional procedures.